socialvibe/truex-roku-integrations/DOCS.md

 instantiate a `TruexChoiceCard` component and add it to the `TruexAdRenderer` parent component.
 Once this is complete, it will fire the `adStarted` event.
-The user will be shown the TrueX choice card once all relevant assets have loaded. `adFreePod`, `exitSelectWatch` or `exitAutoWatch` may fire after this point, depending on the user’s choices.
-An `adCompleted` event will always follow all other events at the end of a non-error flow.
+The user will be shown the TrueX choice card once all relevant assets have loaded. `optIn`, `optOut`, and `adFreePod` may fire after this point, depending on the user’s choices.
+Then, either an `adCompleted`, `userCancel`, or `userCancelStream` event will follow all other events at the end of a non-error flow.

 If the request returns no ads, the renderer will fire the